Dodge Lodge, CO 2019

 Scope of Work

-Volunteers will work alongside expert field staff to learn the skills necessary to preserve this active educational facility.
+Volunteers worked alongside expert field staff to learn the skills necessary to preserve this active educational facility.

 - Remove porch roofing to access deteriorated porch wall logs; alter rebuild – 15%